Water Heater Anode Rod: What It Is & Why Replacement Matters

 Common Installation Challenges

 Stuck or seized rods are the most common problem, especially in older heaters.
 The rod can become tightly bonded through years of corrosion.
-An impact wrench or extra leverage from a breaker bar usually solves this issue.
+An impact wrench or extra leverage from a breaker bar usually solves this.
 Apply penetrating oil and wait 15 minutes before attempting removal if the rod won't budge.

 Limited space above the heater prevents removal of standard rods.
 Flexible anode rods solve this problem by bending or coming in segments that thread together.
 This is similar to working in tight spaces during shower cartridge replacement or toilet flange repair.